clement-stackup/token_swap/README.md

 <img width="900" alt="30 Jul - Navigating the DeFi Ecosystem" src="https://github.com/user-attachments/assets/f4166974-50f5-400f-b084-5b95428f48ed">

-# Quest 3 - Execute a Token Swap
+# Quest 3 - Execute a Token Swap 🦄

-Welcome to the Quest 3 of the **Navigating the DeFi Ecosystem** campaign where we will execute a token swap on Uniswap!
+Welcome to Quest 3 of the **Navigating the DeFi Ecosystem** campaign, where we will execute a token swap on Uniswap!

 ## Pre-requisites